-To mark Allied Health Professionals (AHP) Day this week, we spoke to Georgie Haylor, Deputy Radiology Manager at Emersons Green Hospital and Devizes Surgical Centre.
+To mark Allied Health Professionals (AHP) Day this week, we spoke to radiologist Georgie Haylor, who is Deputy Radiology Manager at Emersons Green Hospital and Practice Plus Group Hospital Devizes.

 Tell us about your role at Practice Plus Group